rust-lang/rfcs/text/0000-new-communication-channels.md

 [on-going discussions](https://users.rust-lang.org/t/a-possible-rust-slack-channel/7433) about
 standing up new communication channels.
 To summarize the drawbacks:

-*This creates a fork in the community where part of the community will use one communication channel rather than another, which risks splintering us.*
+*1) This creates a fork in the community where part of the community will use one communication channel rather than another, which risks splintering us.*

 This is a risk, though it assumes that the community won't expand its scope to accomodate.
 Some of us will likely just add a few more browser tabs for the new channels so that as a whole switching between then becomes largely a non-issue over time.

-* This may create an "us vs them" where all the "good stuff" happens on one of the other communication channels.
+*2) This may create an "us vs them" where all the "good stuff" happens on one of the other communication channels.*

 Some of this is natural and avoidable.
 Already there is plenty of good Rust work going on that is in other languages, other locales, and even just other times of day than what any one person can